[Ms Nadine Dorries in the Chair]

 As a direct result of that intervention, let me make my first demand of the Minister.
 I have more demands to make at the end, so I will get this one out of the way now—I see the Minister glancing at his civil servants nervously.

-It is critical that every local authority not only has a design guide that is particular to its locale, but that has site-specific design appraisals for those most important regenerative opportunities.
+It is critical that every local authority has a design guide that is not only particular to its locale, but that has site-specific design appraisals for those most important regenerative opportunities.
 It is not enough for a local authority to rely on some county-wide or area-wide design guide or very broad general motherhood-and-apple-pie design principles.
 There have to be specific requirements for developers, which allow places to continue to change in a way that is in keeping with what has been done before.
 That is about materials, scale and sometimes eclecticism; there are particular places that look a particular way.
-We do not want every high street and every housing development, every town and every city to be indistinguishable one from another, but that will only happen if we are very demanding of what we expect of developers.
+We do not want every high street and every housing development, every town and every city to be indistinguishable one from another, but that will happen only if we are very demanding of what we expect of developers.

 As you know, Ms Dorries, I have been Minister or shadow Minister for virtually everything, and I was once shadow Housing Minister.
 I met many big developers, big names that we could reel off if we wanted to, and they all said to me, “John, if you are clear about the requirements, we will build our business plans to meet them.
 We understand that you want to build lovelier places, and we know that that is what people want anyway.
 We are quite happy to build things that people will like and want to buy, or places they will want to rent.
 Be very clear about your requirements and we will work to them.”
 It is not about taking on developers; it is about working with them, but being demanding of them.